lilloraffa/daf-project/datamgmt/operations/ingestion_dataset_add.md

 ### Step 4.
 Save the metadata info in the Catalog Manager

+## Add Data to the new created Dataset
+If the input information contains indication of data to be associated with the new Dataset, then the pipeline will continue with the following steps.

 ### Step 5.
 Store the data
 The dataset URI is then enough to store the dataset in the appropriate hdfs folder and format.